TANER ÖNGÜR & 43,75

 THE LEGENDARY BASS PLAYER OF MOĞOLLAR,

-The legendary bass player of iconic Turkish-folk-psych band Moğollar, Taner Öngür enjoys discovering hidden corners of turkish music tradition.
-In 2017, he focused on Istanbul's early 20th century and melt oldies into his genuine and sincere swing-rocknroll sound: “Elektrik Gramofon" is so well received by large audiences and caught attention of vinyl collectors that its limited editions of 250 copies sold out in 2 days (as well as its second edition of another 250).
+Taner Öngür, the legendary bass player of iconic Turkish-folk-psych band Moğollar, enjoys discovering hidden corners of turkish music tradition.
+In 2017, he focused on Istanbul's early 20th century and melt oldies into his genuine and sincere swing-rocknroll sound: “Elektrik Gramofon.
+The album have received great feedback by large audiences and caught attention of vinyl collectors with its limited editions of 250 copies sold out in 2 days (as well as its second edition of another 250).

-As being the inventor of “Anadolu Pop” definition -title recognized as a new genre, mixing turkish-folk x beat generation's popular music in 1960s and 1970s- Taner Öngür dived back in old turkish folk songs and "psyched them".
-"Sayko Ana"
+As being the baptist of “Anadolu Pop” music movement -title recognized as a new genre, mixing turkish-folk x beat generation's popular music in 1960s and 1970s- Taner Öngür dived back in old turkish folk songs and "psyched them" to produce another album: "Sayko Ana".

-His latest solo release with Tantana Records, Taner Öngür and his band 43,75 jumped into newspaper archives from 1930's to 1960's.
-Taking picture of old turkish operets, criminal portraits, circus caracters and on "Asri Sada" invites the listener to a good time travel.
-Its LP includes a tabloid newspaper with stories, original news and articles about the songs.
+His third with Tantana Records, Taner Öngür and his band 43,75 jumped into newspaper archives from 1930's to 1960's.
+Taking picture of old turkish operets, criminal portraits, circus caracters and on the full length "Asri Sada", they invited the listener to a time travel.
+Its LP included a tabloid newspaper with stories, original news and articles about the songs.